All Flashcards

 To show how different elements or variables connect to each other.

-Why is it important to check the source of evidence?
+Why is it important to avoid taking quotes out of context?